watermarkhu/watermarkhu.github.io/_posts/2020-11-09-opensurfacesim.md

 ## opensurfacesim

 Initially, the simulator's focus was to visualize each step of the decoding process of the [*Union-Find*](https://arxiv.org/pdf/1709.06218.pdf) decoder.
-This is a relatively new decoder that offers relatively fast decoding at the cost of slightly decreased fidelity compared to the standard [*Minimum-Weight Perfect Matching* (MWPM)](https://arxiv.org/abs/quant-ph/0110143) decoder.
+This is a relatively new decoder that offers fast decoding at the cost of slightly decreased fidelity compared to the standard [*Minimum-Weight Perfect Matching* (MWPM)](https://arxiv.org/abs/quant-ph/0110143) decoder.
 I was determined that the fidelity could be improved.
 By studying the decoding process using the simulator, we developed a modification that is now dubbed the *Union-Find Node-Suspension* decoder.
 You can read more about decoders in my [thesis](https://www.researchgate.net/publication/344163215_Quasilinear_Time_Decoding_Algorithm_for_Topological_Codes_with_High_Error_Threshold) or in the paper (link updated when published).

 After receiving the grant, I realized that the simulator's modularity is a prime objective and started working on restructuring and rewriting the codebase.
 As of today, *opensurfacesim* is designed to modularize three core aspects of a surface code simulation: